facelessuser/FuzzyFileNav/docs/src/markdown/usage.md

 ### `start_from_here_default_action`

 There are times when the a FuzzyFileNav navigation command won't be fed a path.
 One example is when the `Fuzzy Nav Here...` command is run from a view that hasn't been saved to disk.
-This setting allows you to sepcify the fallback options to display.
+This setting allows you to specify the fallback options to display.

 ```js
     // If the "FuzzyStartFromFileCommand" is run outside of an open buffer